fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 # IANA Considerations

-This document defines two new STUN attributes, `META-DTLS-IN-STUN` and `META-DTLS-IN-STUN-ACKNOWLEDGEMENT`.
+This document defines two new STUN attributes, META-DTLS-IN-STUN and META-DTLS-IN-STUN-ACKNOWLEDGEMENT.
 These attributes will need to be registered with IANA in the "STUN Attributes" registry, following the procedures defined in {{?RFC8489}}.
 Provisional names have been used in this draft and the registry.

 If an ice-option is considered necessary, the IANA shall register the following ICE option in the "ICE Options" subregistry of the
 "Interactive Connectivity Establishment (ICE) registry", following the procedures defined in {{?RFC6336}}.

 **ICE Option**: sped

-**Contact**: IESG <iesg@ietf.org>
+**Contact**: TODO

-**Change controller**: IESG
+**Change controller**: TODO

 **Description**: An ICE option of 'sped' indicates support for embedding DTLS in STUN as described in this specification.